jpmorganchase/salt-ds/README.md

 - Complying with WCAG 2.1 accessibility guidelines.
 - To be lightweight and performant.
 - Offering flexible styling and theming support.
-- Minimising dependencies on third-party libraries.
+- Minimizing dependencies on third-party libraries.

 # Installation